AdobeDocs/commerce-admin.en/help/stores-purchase/wishlist-configuration.md

    - Set **Type** to `Wish List Search`.

-   - Set **Design Theme** to the theme of the store where the wish list will be added.
+   - Set **Design Theme** to the theme of the store where the wish list is added.

    - Click Continue.